WSJT (amateur radio software): FSK441

-FSK441, introduced in 2001 as the first communications mode included with WSJT, is designed to support communication using streaks of radio-reflecting ions created in the ionosphere by the trails of meteors entering the Earth's atmosphere.
+FSK441, introduced in 2001 as the first communications mode included with WSJT, is designed to support meteor scatter communication using radio-reflecting meteor trails.
 The bursts of signal created by such trails are commonly referred to as "pings", due to their characteristic sound.
 Such pings may be as short as a tenth of a second and carry enough information to complete at least one stage of a contact.
 FSK441 employs multi-frequency shift keying using four tones, at a data rate of 441 baud.
 Because of the choice of character codes in the protocol, it is self-synchronizing and does not require an explicit synchronization tone.
 FSK441 is generally used on the 2-meter and 70-centimeter amateur bands.
 Contacts may be made at almost any time (that is, a meteor shower is not required to be in progress) at distances of up to 1400 miles (2250 km).

-When transmitted messages include at least one space, the FSK441 decoding algorithm uses that space character as a syncword for zero-overhead synchronization.
+Transmitted messages include at least one space, the FSK441 decoding algorithm uses that space character as a syncword for zero-overhead synchronization.

 This mode is no longer included in WSJT-X as of version 2.1.2.